 A circular walk at Virginia Water Lake

-Virginia Water Lake is in the North of Surrey near to Great Windsor Park.
-It has one of the best family walks in Surrey, as it has so much to stop and look at along the way: –
+Virginia Water Lake is in North Surrey near to Egham and Ascot.
+It’s part of the Great Windsor Park crown estate, which covers 4800 acres of parkland.
+Virginia Water Lake has one of the best family walks in Surrey, as it has so much to stop and look at along the way:

 - An impressive totem pole (a gift to the queen in 1958)